Parents of School-Aged Children

 What is Isolation?

-Isolation or self-isolation applies to people who have a positive COVID-19 test, have symptoms of COVID-19, are getting ill and think they might have COVID-19, Learn more from the CDPHE's webpage on how to isolate.
+Isolation or self-isolation applies to both vaccinated and unvaccinated people who have a positive COVID-19 test, have symptoms of COVID-19, or are getting ill and think they might have COVID-19.
+Learn more from the CDPHE's webpage on how to isolate.

 What is a close contact?